Frequently Asked Questions

 - What special education services does Heart of Illinois Low Incidence Association (HILIA) offer through Thomas Metcalf School?

-Thomas Metcalf School has the resources to provide special education services to students with who have low vision/blindness or who are deaf/hard of hearing.
+Thomas Metcalf School has the resources to provide special education services to students who have low vision/blindness or who are deaf/hard of hearing.
 Students needing these services attend through HILIA'S cooperative agreement between their home district and the Lab Schools.
 Our Support Services staff serves the needs of students with mild to moderate learning challenges.
 If a student has needs that go beyond this level, we team with the home district to determine where the services should take place.

 - If I apply, how likely is it that my child will be accepted into Metcalf?